ramunter/masters-thesis/corridor/readme.md

 The current setup gives 1 reward for reaching the final node to the right, and 0 otherwise.
 The agent has N steps to try to reach the goal.
 The experiment is run with K=0 and p=1 to allow a simple linear model and simple calculation of the optimal reward.

-The agent is then tested in the environment multiple times for an increasing value of N. The attempt is stopped when the agent reaches a running average of regret per episode that is lower than 1% of the optimal reward.
+The agent is then tested in the environment multiple times for an increasing value of N. The attempt is stopped when the agent reaches a running average of regret per episode(optimal return - actual return) that is lower than 1% of the optimal reward.
 When this happens we consider that the agent has "learned" the environment.

+Given the deterministic state transitions and N possible steps the optimal return is 1.

 ### Experiment pseudocode